 Future Fleet

-R3D Airlines has placed firm leasing agreements to acquire the following aircraft in the near future.
+R3D Airlines has placed firm orders for the following aircraft, which are expected to be delivered in the near future.

 =Nota Bene=

 R3D Airlines is entirely fictional and not derived from any real life airline.
-(I’ve never heard of anyone using a winning lottery ticket to start an airline, have you?)
+(I’ve never heard of anyone using a winning lottery ticket to start an airline, have you?
+But I suppose there’s a first time for everything.)

-The R3D ATR 72 flights were kind of inspired by the real life Porter Airlines of Canada, which against much probability was able to successfully launch an all-turboprop airline from a smaller airport in Toronto, though they used de Havilland Dash 8 aircraft instead.
-(Porter has since added jet services as well.)
+The R3D ATR 72 flights and their later expansion to smaller jets were vicariously inspired by the real life Porter Airlines of Canada, which against much probability was able to successfully launch an all-turboprop airline from a smaller airport in Toronto - though they did it using de Havilland Dash 8 and Embraer E195-2 aircraft instead.

 I basically gamed out the idea of having a boutique airline operating from Switzerland that would be heavily focused on leisure - at least in the beginning.

 I also decided to have the owners be millennial fun-seekers by nature.
-I don’t know if they could’ve pulled it off in North America, but I think someone like them could do it in Europe.
-I selected Switzerland for grins, because of its ski resorts and proximity to more resorts in nearby countries.
+I don’t know if such folk could’ve pulled it off in North America, but I do think someone like them could maybe do it in Europe.
+So I selected Switzerland for grins, because of its west-central European location, its its proximity to lots of resorts, and its popularity as a leisure destination.
 I originally based R3D in Basel-BSL, but decided to move it to Geneva-GVA because GVA turned out to be more conveniently located.
 I figured Zurich-ZRH would be a suitable home base for Switzerland’s major/legacy carrier, so R3D would do best in one of the other two cities.
-(I plan to write an article featuring the bigger carrier at a later date.)
+(BTW I plan to write an article featuring the bigger Swiss legacy carrier at a later date.)

-I also wanted Elin and Markus to be in the airline business but not be wealthy, for a change.
-So I decided their funding mechanism needed to be winning the lottery.
+I also wanted Elin and Markus to be in the airline business but not be personally wealthy, for a change.
+(I already did with banking family scions Alain Niyonkuru and Ben Bronkhorst in my earlier Umurundi Airlines story…).
+So I decided their funding mechanism needed to be a windfall event, like winning the lottery.
 At first I was going to have them win the EuroMillions lottery, but later I decided to double the prize to $500 million by having them win in the US, which had a real life win of around that amount back in early 2012.
 They won specifically in Colorado because, well they love skiing so why not?

 Switzerland is one of my favorite countries.
-I visited Basel, Zurich and Lucerne a couple of years ago and loved it.
-I’m hoping to visit there again in 2025, at which time I’ll probably get around to seeing Geneva and vicinity as well.
+I visited Basel, Zurich and Lucerne a couple of years ago and loved it there.
+I’m planning to visit that part of Europe again in 2025, so maybe I can get around to seeing Geneva and vicinity this time.

 The Daher Kodiak 900 template was designed in-house by me.
-It looks a bit cartoonish for my taste, so I’ll probably revise its design at some point.
+It looks a bit cartoonish for my taste, but that’s the actual shape of the plane!
+I’ll probably revisit its design at some point, to fine tune it a bit.
+C’est la vie!